 Do not expect Visas to be straight forward for children.
 Child trafficking is so huge many countries have very tight demands.
+ID may not be enough.
+Passports are often demanded for children.
 South Africa demands to see the original child’s birth certificate, India requires the parent’s written permission.
 But check, these rules change.

 If you are travelling with a child and are not their direct biological parents read carefully about the requirements.
 Do not expect grandparents to get visas without parent’s written permission or other.
 Check.